What is a buyer’s agent, and do I need one to buy a house?

 How to find a buyer’s agent

-There are a lot of real estate agents out there — more than 1.6 million, according to NAR.
-How to find the right agent for you?
+There are a lot of real estate agents out there — NAR has more than 1.5 million members.
+How to find an agent who’s right for you?
 Asking around for recommendations is a great place to start.
 “Speak to friends, ask local business owners and look out for signs on the street,” says Dennis Shirshikov, head of content at real estate site Awning.
 If you see “sold” signs in your desired neighborhoods, reach out to the agents who brokered those sales.
 You can also search online for agents who’ve successfully closed transactions where you’re looking to buy.

 Once you have a list of names, narrow it down by doing some online research.
 Then pick three or four to interview, asking plenty of questions to determine how each one works and how they would help you find what you’re looking for.
 You want someone you click with and can work well with.
 “Look for responsiveness and communication skills,” Shirshikov says.
 “If communication skills are poor, and you keep missing each other on calls and emails, you’re unlikely to buy a property [together].”